Free shipping on orders $50+

 Tips for Choosing and Applying Sunscreen

-Now that you're aware of the potential effects of not wearing sunscreen, let's make sure you become a sunscreen pro:
+Now that you're aware of the potential effects of not wearing sunscreen, let's make sure you become a sunscreen pro.

 Find Your Match: Choose the Right Sunscreen

 Not all sunscreens work for everyone, so find the one that's perfect for your skin type.
 If you have sensitive skin, we recommend a mineral-based sunscreen with zinc oxide or titanium dioxide.
 If you're hitting the beach, opt for a water-resistant formula.
-Whether you’re choosing a mineral sunscreen or chemical sunscreen, whatever you choose, make sure it's a broad-spectrum sunscreen with an SPF of at least 30.
+Whether you’re choosing a mineral sunscreen or chemical sunscreen, make sure it's a broad-spectrum sunscreen with an SPF of at least 30.

 Apply Liberally

 A little dab won't do the trick.
 Apply sunscreen generously to all exposed skin areas.
 And don't forget those easily overlooked spots like your ears, neck, and the back of your hands.
-The more coverage the better—your skin will thank you.
+The more coverage, the better — your skin will thank you.

 Reapply and Stay Safe